-The fiscal year 2022/23 District budget includes a \$0.34 tax rate per \$100 of assessed value.
-This is a \$0.03 decrease from the rate used for the fiscal year 2021/22 budget.
-The District's long-term financial plan considers the ripple effects of the pandemic and global uncertainty caused by the war in Ukraine.
+The fiscal year 2022/23 District budget includes a \$1.20 tax rate per \$100 of assessed value.
+This is a \$0.16 increase from the rate used in the fiscal year 2021/22 budget.
+The District's long term financial plan considers the ripple effects of the pandemic and global uncertainty caused by the war in Ukraine.